Best way to clean Rat Poop safely and effectively

 Discard the droppings in a double-sealed plastic bag.

-Wash the contaminated clothing on high heat with a strong disinfectant to eliminate pathogens.
+Wash the contaminated clothing with laundry detergent and hot water, adding a strong disinfectant to eliminate pathogens.

 Preventing Future Infestations

-Store food in airtight containers to deter rodents.
+Store food in sealed containers and keep trash tightly covered to deter rodents.

 Keep indoor and outdoor areas clutter-free to eliminate hiding places.